home-assistant/home-assistant.io/source/_integrations/sql.markdown

 See [supported engines](/integrations/recorder/#custom-database-engines) for which you can connect with this integration.

-The SQL integration will by connect to default recorder if Database URL is not specified.
+The SQL integration will connect to default recorder if Database URL is not specified.

 There is no explicit configuration required for attributes.
 The integration will set all additional columns returned by the query as attributes.